lequanglong/JBlog/_posts/2017-08-08-create-google-cloud-platform.md

  > We've given you $300 in free trial credit to spend.
 If you run out of credit, don't worry, you won't be billed until you give your permission.

 Click Got It button to finish.

+That's all.

+Now you can create a new project to use GCP.